kentik/odyssey/README.md

 ```

 # Usage
-To create and deploy a synth server to run tests, use the following example:
+To create and deploy a synth server to run tests, use the following example (change `<your-site-name>` to your
+own site name you have configured in https://portal.kentik.com/v4/core/quick-views/sites):

 ```yaml
 apiVersion: synthetics.kentiklabs.com/v1